Employers interested in participating in the Certificate of Recognition Program need to follow the outlined process and complete all required forms.

 - Final audit results

-- Organization is to complete an External Audit Complaints & Appeals - Policy & Form.pdf and forward to the BCMSA office within 14 days of the audit report being submitted.
+- Organization – complete Complaints and Appeals Form and forward to the BCMSA office within 14 days of the audit report being submitted.

-- BCMSA Manager of Audit & Training Services initiates immediate investigation of the concerns raised.
+- BCMSA Manager of Audit and Training Services initiates immediate investigation of the concerns raised.

 - BCMSA will contact organization’s representative by phone and/or email for discussion of findings.

 - BCMSA will rectify, as appropriate, with the involvement of the Executive Director.